Aysuarex/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-# C - Pointers, arrays and strings
+# C - More functions, more nested loops

-In this project, I learned about what and how to use pointers and arrays and the differences between the two as well as how to use and manipulate strings in C.
+In this project, I continued to learn about using nested loops and writing functions in C.

 ## Tests :heavy_check_mark: